ztrhgf/Powershell_CICD_repository/README.md

-# CI/CD solution for (not just) PowerShell content management in your Active Directory environment
+# Fully automated CI/CD solution for (not just) PowerShell content management in your Active Directory environment
-Repository contains necessary files and instructions to create your own company fully automated CI/CD-like repository for managing whole lifecycle of (primarly) PowerShell content.
-So the only thing you will have to worry about is code writing :)
+Repository contains necessary files + installer that will create your own fully automated company CD/CD like repository, which can be used to manage the whole lifecycle of the (primarily) PowerShell content.
+So the only thing you will have to worry about now on, is code writing :-)
+Everything else, like code backups, validations, auditing, distribution etc will be automated.

 - To see some of the features this solution offers, watch this [short introduction video](https://youtu.be/-xSJXbmOgyk).
 For more examples and explanation of how this works watch [quite long but detailed video](https://youtu.be/R3wjRT0zuOk) (examples starts at 10:12).
 Případně [českou verzi videa](https://youtu.be/Jylfq7lYzG4).